Trade News

 Administrative review of copper pipe fittings SIMA case

-Administrative reviews are conducted periodically by the Canada border Services Agency (CBSA) to update normal values, export prices or amounts… Read more
+Administrative reviews are conducted periodically by the Canada border Services Agency (CBSA) to update normal values, export prices… Read more